Established 2005

 Kathryn specialises in treating ageing and sun-damaged skin, acne, and scarring.
 She is highly experienced in non-surgical facial rejuvenation, including Ultherapy, Radiofrequency Skin Tightening, Pixel Fractional Resurfacing, and IPL treatments.

-Why Aesthetica
+Why Choose Aesthetica

 At Aesthetica, we take the time to truly listen.